chiaritab/hypertension-analysis/README.md

 # hypertension-analysis
-Analysis done with jupyter notebook, based on the following dataset on kaggle.com: \n https://www.kaggle.com/fedesoriano/stroke-prediction-dataset
+Analysis done with jupyter notebook, based on the following dataset on kaggle.com:

+https://www.kaggle.com/fedesoriano/stroke-prediction-dataset